On the rigidity of Arnoux-Rauzy words: Basic notions

 where, for all $i ,j$ with $i\in \{1,\cdots,k\}$, $ j \in \{ 1, \cdots, \ell\}$, one has $\widetilde{\psi}_{a_i} \in \{ {\psi}_{a_i}, \overline{\psi}_{a_i}\}$, $\tilde{\psi}_{b_j} \in \{ {\psi}_{b_j}, \overline{\psi}_{b_j}\}$, and $a_i,$ $ b_j \in {\mathcal A}$, then $k =\ell$ and $a_i =b_i$, for all $i$.

-Any pure episturmian substitution is known to have a unique directive word which is in normal form by \cite[Lemma 5.3]{GlenLeveRich:09}.
-Now consider the general case of episturmian substitutions (not only pure ones, that is, episturmian substitutions that have no permutation in their decomposition).
+We recall that pure episturmian substitutions are the episturmian substitutions that have no permutation in their decomposition.
+Any pure episturmian substitution has a unique directive word in normal form by \cite[Lemma 5.3]{GlenLeveRich:09}.
+Now consider the general case of episturmian substitutions (not only pure ones).
 Let $\theta$ be a permutation on the alphabet ${\mathcal A}$.
 It is readily verified that for all $ a \in {\mathcal A}$, one has

-According to this property, if $\sigma$ is an episturmian substitution, then $\sigma$ admits a unique decomposition as $\sigma= \mu_w \circ \theta_{\sigma}$, where $\mu_w$ is a pure episturmian substitution and $\theta_{\sigma}$ is a permutation.
+According to this property, if $\sigma$ is an episturmian substitution, then $\sigma$ admits a unique decomposition as $\sigma= \psi_w \circ \theta_{\sigma}$, where $\psi_w$ is a pure episturmian substitution and $\theta_{\sigma}$ is a permutation.

 \begin{definition} The {\em normal decomposition } of the episturmian substitution $\sigma$ is defined as the (unique) decomposition